Herring-UGACSEE-4290-F24/SCC-Windows/Top-Level/README.md

 # SCC-Windows Top-Level Module

 ## Overview
-Welcome to the **SCC-Windows** repository Top-Level Module!.\
+Welcome to the **SCC-Windows** repository Top-Level Module!\
 This is where the SCC stages can be found.
+NOTE: This is all written in Verilog.